ammar-tanwar/bloglearnbay/posts/transforming-indias-defense-the-data-science-revolution-unveiled.md

 ## Role of data science in modern warfare

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/d_1.png" style="width:100%" class="img" alt="An image suggesting degrees and books showing the importance of a master's degree in data science and AI."/></br></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/d_1.png" style="width:100%" class="img" alt="An image shows the role of data scientists in modern warfare, such as data detection, Forming Proactive Defence, Assessing Threats, Analyzing social networks, Image and signal processing, Mitigating Cybersecurity Risk, and Resource management."/></br></br>

 Automating the defense systems is a big help for military data scientists.
 They utilize machine learning to handle data sources and discover areas humans can examine.
 We can also locate certain obstacles in military data science.
 Data scientists often experience deceit, jamming, or spoofing.